 Before starting this how-to, make sure you have completed the following prerequisites:

 - Know how to create domain models (for details, see How to Create a Basic Data Layer)

-- Know how to create overview and detail pages (for details, see How to Create Your First Two Overview and Detail Pages)
+- Know how to create overview and detail pages (for details, see How to Create Your First Two Overview & Detail Pages)

 - Know how to create microflows (for details, see How to Build Your First Microflow: Hello world!)

-- Understand the concepts behind REST and web services (for more information, see Consuming Your First REST Service and How to Consume a Complex Web Service)
+- Understand the concepts behind REST and web services (for more information, see How to Consume a Complex Web Service)

 3 Interacting with a Legacy System Using REST